---

 Static control flow is not a silver bullet.
 But it is a _foundational piece_ that enables:

-* Better tooling and security analysis for language developers auditors
+* Better tooling and security analysis for language developers and auditors

 * Faster execution via compilation for non-ZK clients